 If you have enough time to complete one full sleep cycle, then set an alarm for 90 minutes of sleep.
-Completing a full cycle of sleep enhances your cognitive performance and creativity, but be careful to not wake up anytime in between.
+Completing a full cycle of sleepand creativity, but be careful to not wake up anytime in between.
 You either sleep for 15 to 20 minutes or a full sleep cycle of 90 minutes to make the most of your nap time.

 Plan Your Nap Time Between 1 to 3 PM

 Plan your nap time after lunch between 1 to 3 pm because waking up any later than 3 pm can disrupt your nighttime sleep.
 It’s normal for most people to feel sleepy 7 to 8 hours after they wake up or after having a meal, making it the best time for a quick snooze.